trason-trail-races/oer/raceinfo.md

 ### Refunds

-No Refunds will be allowed.
-If races fill we will accept transfers for a nominal fee.
+No Refunds will be provided.
+If races fill we will accept a transfer to another runner for a nominal fee.

 <hr>